Come Play with Me (2021 film): Plot

-Sofi asks one of the security guards Maurico to help her find Bruno, but when he is about to contact the rest of the security personnel, Mormo catches him as well.
-Sofi tells Gabriel and Ceci to flee the house but Mormo stops them by playing "red lights, green lights" and is able to freeze the players if he touches them.
-With Ceci's help she unfreezes Sofi but warns they should play with Mormo as a way of pleasing him.
-After recalling part of the Mormo tale Sofi tells the kids to play along with her hide and seek in order to draw Mormo attention who feels jealous of being ignored, Sofi then makes a deal with him: if they beat him in a hide and seek competition he will leave them alone and return both Bruno and Mauricio safe.
+Sofi asks one of the security guards, Maurico, to help her find Bruno, but when he is about to contact the rest of the security personnel, Mormo catches him as well.
+Sofi tells Gabriel and Ceci to flee the house, but Mormo stops them by playing "red lights, green lights" and is able to freeze the players if he touches them.
+With Ceci's help, she unfreezes Sofi, but warns they should play with Mormo as a way of pleasing him.
+After recalling part of the Mormo tale, Sofi tells the kids to play along with her hide and seek in order to draw Mormo's attention, who feels jealous of being ignored.
+Sofi then makes a deal with him: if they beat him in a hide and seek competition, he will leave them alone and return both Bruno and Mauricio safe.
 Sofi asks Ceci to stay near the finish line as she and Gabriel go looking for Mormo.
-However Mormo cheats when he makes them see hallucinations of their relatives and manages to capture Gabriel and Ceci.
+However, Mormo cheats when he makes them see hallucinations of their relatives and manages to capture Gabriel and Ceci.

-Devastated Sofi hides in one of the bedrooms and mourns but she gets motivated to confront Mormo again and firmly states she no longer fears him and is able to take away his nutcracker toy which infuriates the demon.
-Sofi offers him to give it back in exchange for her life and the rest of his captive victims, Mormo agrees but he makes her promise that if she fails she will stay with him forever.
-Sofi agrees and goes to hide herself, she tricks Mormo by drawing him in one the bedrooms using a baby monitor which frees Gabriel, Ceci, Bruno and Mauricio.
+Devastated, Sofi hides in one of the bedrooms and mourns, but she gets motivated to confront Mormo again and firmly states she no longer fears him and is able to take away his nutcracker toy, which infuriates the demon.
+Sofi offers him to give it back in exchange for her life and the rest of his captive victims.
+Mormo agrees, but he makes her promise that if she fails, she will stay with him forever.
+Sofi agrees and goes to hide herself.
+She tricks Mormo by drawing him in one of the bedrooms using a baby monitor, which frees Gabriel, Ceci, Bruno and Mauricio.

-Next day Sofi is prevented from being fired by both Gabriel and Ceci now that they are fond for each other.
-As they take a walk in the neighborhood they pass a spoiled kid who smash his toys with a baseball bat until he notices Mormo's nutcracker implying he might turn in his next victim.
+Next day, Sofi is prevented from being fired by both Gabriel and Ceci now that they are fond of each other.
+As they take a walk in the neighborhood, they pass a spoiled kid who smashes his toys with a baseball bat until he notices Mormo's nutcracker implying he might turn in his next victim.